-Fortunately, both Podia and Teachable course platforms have a lot to offer regarding school and course marketing features.
+Fortunately, both Podia and Teachable course platforms have much to offer regarding school and course marketing features.

 Podia offers a wide range of features to help you market your online school or course, including a custom website, email marketing, live chat widget, and affiliate marketing features.

-These are extremely helpful features that will accelerate your sales to faster grow your online course business.
+These extremely helpful features will accelerate your sales to grow your online course business faster.

 The email marketing solution lets you create broadcasts and automated campaigns, eliminating the need to integrate expensive third-party email marketing tools.

-The affiliate marketing feature lets you turn your fans into an army of sales reps and set custom commission tiers, and easily manage your affiliates from your dashboard.
+The affiliate marketing feature lets you turn your fans into an army of sales reps, set custom commission tiers, and easily manage your affiliates from your dashboard.

 Teachable offers marketing features such as basic email marketing, landing pages, and A/B testing capabilities to assist you in creating an effective course marketing strategy.